Jimmy Butler NBA Playoffs Player Props: Heat vs. Bucks

 Jimmy Butler Insights vs. the Bucks

-- On defense, the Bucks have allowed 113.3 points per contest, which is 14th-best in the NBA.
+- On defense, the Bucks have conceded 113.3 points per contest, which is 14th-best in the league.

-- Giving up 44.2 rebounds per contest, the Bucks are the 20th-ranked squad in the NBA.
+- On the glass, the Bucks have allowed 44.2 rebounds per game, which puts them 20th in the NBA.

-- Looking at assists, the Bucks are ranked fifth in the league, giving up 23.9 per game.
+- Allowing 23.9 assists per game, the Bucks are the fifth-ranked squad in the league.

-- In terms of 3-pointers, the Bucks are 11th in the league, giving up 12.1 makes per game.
+- Conceding 12.1 made 3-pointers per contest, the Bucks are the 11th-ranked team in the league.

 Jimmy Butler vs. the Bucks